 Lows

 The other low point in the novel is Elle’s relationship with Parker towards the end.
 Her behavior is characterized by being obsessed with money.
 She does not want a man to control her finances when she has her own money.
-She self-sabotages in the book, which creates challenges in their relationship.
+She also self-sabotages in the book, which creates challenges in their relationship.
 Her character could be irritating at times because she is the reason why things happen the way they do.

 Verdict